Professional Appointments

 Peer-reviewed essays

 “Emerson Undersea.”
 Co-authored with Dominic Mastroianni.
-The Oxford Handbook of Ralph Waldo Emerson.
-Forthcoming, Spring 2024.
+The Oxford Handbook of Ralph Waldo Emerson (2024).

 "Antebellum Coral."
 American Literature 91.2 (2019): 263-293.